Biden risks progressives, Blacks with pivot to the center | WTOP News

 “I understand the messaging tactic there,” he said.
 “But I don’t think Biden should be stabbing the backs of loads of organizers and activists who participated in the uprisings over the summer and got him into office.”

-Peoples wrote from New York.
+Peoples reported from New York.
 Associated Press writer Hannah Fingerhut contributed to this report.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.

-Note: This story has been corrected to reflect that the the name of a national youth organization focused on climate change is the Sunrise Movement, not the Sunrise Foundation.